AIA-Studio-IaaC-G06/PFHG/README.md

 </p>
 </details>

+## If you want to build upon this work

-For deeper development on the subject of this research, it is necessary that the dataset creation evolves in a direction of greater accuracy and clearer relationship, in order to enable the necessary feature correlation by the machine learning algorithm.
+For deeper development on the subject of this research, it is necessary that the data set creation evolves in a direction of greater accuracy and clearer relationship, in order to enable the necessary feature correlation by the machine learning algorithm.
+But also, we understand that high accuracy of prediction isn’t always guarantee of a good geometrical prediction.
+With that in mind, we beleive that next steps into this research could include:

+* Different training architectures
+* Different inputs and outputs

+Other studies necessary are regarding the dissemination of this A.I. predictor.
+We believe that the population with less access to computational knowledge and design tools would be the ones most benefited from the arrival of such a simplification of basic design generator.
+Having the hability to make an informed decision with minimun inputs for a house made of SIP could allow the 85% of the population that don't hire architects or enginners today to have at decide on a prevalidated design and buy their own homes from a factory of pre fabricated houses.